Cable Liner

 The Birmingham Airport system was built on the old maglev guideway.

-The Cable Liner is a range of automated people mover products designed by Doppelmayr Cable Car for use at airports, in city centers, intermodal passenger transport connections, park and ride facilities, campuses, resorts and amusement parks.
+The Cable Liner is a range of cable-propelled automated people mover systems by Doppelmayr Cable Car.

-The design superseded the maglev transport system at Birmingham Airport which was, at the time, the world’s only commercial maglev system.
+It is primarily for use at airports, in city centers, intermodal passenger transport connections, park and ride facilities, campuses, resorts and amusement parks.
+The design superseded the maglev transport system at Birmingham Airport which was, at the time, the world's only commercial maglev system.
 The technology was used for the new AirRail Link on the existing maglev guideway to replace the previous system and temporary bus-service shuttle that had been operating in the meantime.